cyber-defence-campus/mole/tests/README.md

 # Tests

-This directory contains the test suite for the Mole project, migrated to pytest framework.
+This directory contains the test suite for the Mole project.

 ## Structure